AlexVDefi/RealisticTemperatureModTranslations/README.md

 To contribute with your own translations:

+Make sure to always use the files from the EN folder since that is the one I will update when there's new entries to translate.
-Create a pull request with the language you have translated it for and the username you want displayed on the mod page for contribution credit.
+Create a pull request with the language you have translated to and the username you want displayed on the mod page for contribution credit.